 What are the best Gerard Butler movies?
 One of the biggest British stars this century, Gerard Butler has become a reliable source of Hollywood entertainment.
 If his name’s on it, you mightn’t be seeing a masterpiece, but you’ll almost certainly be entertained.

-Since starting in the ’90s, he’s tried his hand at all sorts of pictures.
-His bread and butter tends to be rom-coms and action movies, appealing to your mammy and daddy in equal measure, but along the way, he’s done vampire movies, drama movies, and the occasional bit of Shakespeare too.
+Since starting in the ’90s, Gerard Butler has tried his hand at all sorts of pictures.
+His bread and butter tends to be rom-coms and action movies, appealing to your mammy and daddy in equal measure, but along the way, he’s done vampire movies, drama movies, and the occasional bit of Shakespeare, too.

 We’ve been through his expansive resume to compile the best Gerard Butler movies.
 If you’re thinking about exploring his work further or just want to be reminded exactly how good he is, start here and work outwards.